 An example of conversion on channel 0 is given next.
-Figure 18.2 shows the timing.
+Figure 19.2 shows the timing.

 - Software writes the data to be converted in DADR0. - D/A conversion begins when the DAOE0 bit in DACR is set to 1.
 After the elapse of the conversion time, analog output appears at the DA0 pin.
-Output of the converted result begins after the conversion time.
-The output value is AVcc × (DADR value)/256.
-This output continues until a new value is written in DADR0 or the DAOE0 bit is cleared to 0. - If a new value is written in DADR0, conversion begins immediately.
-Output of the converted result begins after the conversion time.
+The output value is AVref × (DADR value)/256.

+This output continues until a new value is written in DADR0 or the DAOE0 bit is cleared to 0.

-• When the DAOE0 bit is cleared to 0, DA0 becomes an input pin.
+- If a new value is written in DADR0, conversion begins immediately.
+Output of the converted result begins after the conversion time. - When the DAOE0 bit is cleared to 0, DA0 becomes an input pin.

-Figure 18.2 D/A Conversion (Example)
+Figure 19.2 D/A Conversion (Example)

-Section 19 A/D Converter
+Section 20 A/D Converter

-The H8S/2138 Series and H8S/2134 Series incorporate a 10-bit successive-approximations A/D converter that allows up to eight analog input channels to be selected.
+This LSI incorporate a 10-bit successive-approximations A/D converter that allows up to eight analog input channels to be selected.

-In addition to the eight analog input channels, up to 8 channels of digital input can be selected for A/D conversion.
-Since the conversion precision falls to the equivalent of 6-bit resolution when digital input is selected, digital input is ideal for use by a comparator identifying multivalued inputs, for example.
+In addition to the eight analog input channels, up to 16 channels of digital input can be selected for A/D conversion.
+Since the conversion precision falls when digital input is selected, digital input is ideal for use by a comparator identifying multi-valued inputs, for example.